 Privacy Notice - Council Tax

 The Council will only process your information where is it lawful to do so.
 The lawful basis for processing your information for Council Tax is on the basis that processing is necessary for compliance with the Local Government Finance Act 1992.
 The categories of information the Council shall process include the following: your name, address, email, telephone number, health information, financial and banking information, details of third parties authorised to act on your behalf etc., Where the processing of information is on the basis of a statutory requirement and you fail to provide personal information or refuse to provide information to the Council, you may be committing a criminal offence and the Council may be unable to provide you with the services or assistance you require.
 The Council may use automated decision making when processing your data.
 This may occur in circumstances where set criteria are met from within the information you have provided e.g. in applying a single person discount.
 The information the Council holds about you may be shared with third parties with responsibility for auditing or administering public funds.
 This may also include organisations employed by the Council to assist in the undertaking and fulfilment of its duties.
 For example, credit agencies and software suppliers who will assist in the review of exemptions and discounts which have been awarded for Council Tax or with enforcement agents employed to recover outstanding debts.
+The Council will also process your data in order to administer the Energy Bills Rebate (Council Tax Rebate and Discretionary Fund).

 Test Valley Borough Council is the Data Controller for the purposes of data protection legislation.
 The Data Protection Officer is Mrs Karen Dunn In the event that you wish to complain or contact the Council regarding any aspects of how your information is handled please direct your complaints or queries to: The Data Protection Officer by email at DPO@testvalley.gov.uk, or by post at Beech Hurst, Weyhill Road, Andover, Hampshire, SP10 3AJ.
 You also have the right to complain to the Information Commissioner https://ico.org.uk/